ffouillet/RESTful_API_BileMo/README.md

 ===============

 An API provided by a mobile phone manufacturer for businesses.
-The API allow users/clients to access BileMo's mobile phone catalog.
+The API allow Bilemo's Customers/Partners to access BileMo's mobile phone catalog and gives them the possibility to handle their users datas.
 A Symfony 3.4 Project.
 [Try the project without installing it here (via the API documentation)](http://bilemo.ffouillet.fr/api/doc)